 If you open a jar of dried herbs and don't smell its signature aroma, it's time to get a new batch.
 Also, keep in mind that when using dried herbs, it's best to incorporate them during cooking.
 This is different than fresh herbs, which really shine when added at the end of a dish.

 What if you're completely out of a specific herb?
-What if you simply don't care for that particular herb and are searching for a good substitute for basil or sage?
+What if you simply don't care for that particular herb and are searching for a good substitute for basil, sage, or oregano?
 The good news is that you likely have a perfect substitute right there in your spice rack.

 The chart will help you choose a substitution or alternative that should work with your recipe.
 Whenever substituting, keep in mind that the flavor will not be exactly the same as originally intended.
 The selected flavors should harmonize or at least hint at the original.